ImranR98/Obtainium/README.md

 - [APKMirror](https://apkmirror.com/) (Track-Only)

 ## Limitations
-- App installs are assumed to have succeeded; failures and cancelled installs cannot be detected.
+- App installs happen asynchronously and the success/failure of an install cannot be determined directly.
+This results in install statuses and versions sometimes being out of sync with the OS until the next launch or until the problem is manually corrected.
 - Auto (unattended) updates are unsupported due to a lack of any capable Flutter plugin.
 - For some sources, data is gathered using Web scraping and can easily break due to changes in website design.
 In such cases, more reliable methods may be unavailable.